bryanboyer/node-epaper/README.md

 Raspberry Pi port of [node-epaper](https://github.com/doganyazar/node-epaper)

 ## Usage
+Connect the device.
+Install the node modules using `npm install` or similar.
+Then look in `/examples/` for a couple files. `loadPng.js` and `loadEpd.js` can both be used with a file specified in the commandline, such as `loadEpd.js images/text.epd`

 ## Things to keep in mind (confirm?)
-Keep the SPI cables short
+- Keep the SPI cables short
-Try lower clock speeds in case of failure
+- Try lower clock speeds in case of failure

 ## Tested Hardware